elgroselj/FAS/README.md

 # Influence of Graph Characteristics on Solutions of Feedback Arc Set Problem

-This code is a companion of an article Influence of Graph Characteristics on Solutions of Feedback Arc Set Problem.
-In this article we present Feedback Arc Set problem and how certain graph characteristics impact results of heuristic algorithms by Tomaž Poljanšek and Ema Leila Grošelj.
+This code is a companion of an article Influence of Graph Characteristics on Solutions of Feedback Arc Set Problem by Tomaž Poljanšek and Ema Leila Grošelj.
+In this article we present Feedback Arc Set problem and how certain graph characteristics impact results of heuristic algorithms.
 We then inspect how the most promising characteristic (treewidth) helps in choosing the most appropriate heuristics for our graph.

 Project structure:
 - data = supposed to contain test data (graphs)